 Grilled sweet corn cob with fresh popcorn – $8

 (Yes there was left-overs between three of us)

 Value for money: The quality of the food and service is outstanding.
 Great menu with a diverse range of options while not breaking the piggy bank.

-Ambiance: Small and cosy with limited number of tables.
+Ambiance: Small and cosy with a limited number of tables.
 They could easily be double the size and still have a wait time out the door.
-Outside tables weather permitting would be a good addition but with open windows the noise was limited even though tables are intimate and close together.
+Outside tables, weather permitting, would be a good addition, but with open windows, the noise was limited even though tables are intimate and close together.

 Address: 200 East Third St (corner Avenue B)